gitHBDX/dashboard-skeleton/README.md

 ## Usage

-1. Fork this repo
+1. Create a new repository with the template button
+2. Clone teh repo
-2. Run `install.py`
+3. Run `install.py`